Compilers and Interpreters

 A Java program initially runs quite slowly whilst the compilation is proceeding.
 However the speed gradually improves as more and more of the program is translated into machine code.
 Eventually, all of the program has been translated into machine code and the program runs at full speed.

-Java has the benefit of being portable as, like an interpreter, the just-in-time compiler can be made available for many systems but yet has the advantage that it can run at the speed of a compiled program.
+Java software has the benefit of being portable, as the just-in-time compiler has been made available for many systems, but yet has the advantage that it can run at a speed comparable with a compiled program.
 However, it has the disadvantage that it initially runs slowly whilst the just in time compilation takes place.
 The performance of the software can be unpredictable in the initial stages of execution which can make this approach unsuitable for some applications.